ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 - : string = "hi friend"
 ```

 It is a recommended practice to define operators in two steps, like shown in the example.
 The first definition contains the function's logic.
-The second definition is merely an alias to the first one.
-This provides a default pronunciation to the operator and clearly indicates that the operator is _syntactic sugar_: a mean to ease reading by rendering the text more compact.
+The second definition is merely an alias of the first one.
+This provides a default pronunciation to the operator and clearly indicates that the operator is _syntactic sugar_: a means to ease reading by rendering the text more compact.

 ## Unary Operators

 Unary operators are also called prefix operators.
 In some contexts, it can make sense to shorten a function's name into a symbol.
-This is often used as a way to shorten the name of a function which performs some sort of conversion over its argument.
+This is often used as a way to shorten the name of a function that performs some sort of conversion over its argument.
 ```ocaml
 # let ( !! ) = Lazy.force;;
 val ( !! ) : 'a lazy_t -> 'a = <fun>